-THE CORPORATION AND THE COOPERATIVE
+THE CORPORATION THE COOPERATIVE

-news organ of our sister tow sin, carried an outline setti difference between an old-li- by the usual corporation and ed by a cooperative entern ing forth the fundamental ine business as requested a cooperation as practic- prise.
-By reason if its timeliness, we are reprintin THE CORPORATION NATURE THE COOPERATIVE Organized capital.
-FURPOSE Organized people.
+NATURE

+Organized capital.
+Organized people.

 To serve the public for profit.
+To serve its mem- bers at cost.

+METHOD

-METHOD To serve its mem- bers at cost.
-Each share of stock (1) has one vote.
-Plu- tocracy - money in the control of a few - rules.
-Each member has one vote.
-Demo- cracy - the peo- ple - rule.
-(2) Capital receives all(2) of the profits.Money is the master.
-Capital is paid a minimum rate of interest.
-Mon- ey is the servant of the people.
-(3) Profits are distri- (3) buted among the stockholders in proportion to their holdings.
-Money receives the bene- fits.
-THE RESULT WEALTH is concentrated in Surplus savings are distributed to members in proportion to their patronage.
-The people re- ceive the benefits. the hands of a few. tributed among the many.
+- (1) Each share of stock (1) Each member has has one vote.
+Plue one vote.
+Demotocracy money in cracy the peothe control of a few ple rule.

+rules. - (2) Capital receives all(2) Capital is paid of the profits.
+Money is the master.

+Capital receives all(2) Capital is paid a minimum rate of interest.
+Money is the servant of the people. - (3) Profits are distri- (3) Surplus savings buted among the are distributed stockholders in to members in proportion to their proportion to holdings.
+Money their patronage. receives the bene- fits.

+THE RESULTS

+WEALTH WEALTH is concentrated in is equitably distinct the hands of a few. tributed among the meny.